Mathematics Framework FAQsInformation and frequently asked questions about the draft Mathematics Framework.

 How does California’s framework approach reflect what is happening in high-achieving countries in mathematics?

 The US ranks well below the average on international tests of mathematics achievement, and California ranks well below the average within the US.
-The framework builds on the strategies used in a number of high-achieving jurisdictions (e.g., Estonia, Finland, Japan, and Korea) that pursue an integrated curriculum—connecting the domains of mathematics with one another as students collaborate in using data to solve real-world problems.
+The framework builds on the strategies used in a number of the highest-achieving jurisdictions (e.g., Estonia, Finland, Japan, and South Korea) that pursue an integrated curriculum—connecting the domains of mathematics with one another as students collaborate in using data to solve real-world problems.
 These countries pursue a common curriculum in elementary and middle school, supporting more students in reaching higher level mathematics.
 The framework illustrates how this integrated approach with many different kinds of supports can be used to expand the number of students excelling in mathematics and heading for science, technology, engineering, and mathematics (STEM) careers.

 What is the meaning of the word “Equity” in the draft Mathematics Framework?